Comparing Cash Back Credit Card Offers

 3. Keep a close eye on deadlines and fees

 You need to take care to pay your card by the due date, since the late fees and penalties from a missed payment can quickly negate any cash back that you earn.
 For instance, a late payment on a $500 balance can add up to more than $40 in penalties and interest.

 4. Never carry a balance

-Even if you make your minimum payment on time, the interest that you own on a rotating balance can easily outmatch the cash back that you earn.
-Over time, you may find yourself owing more cash back than you earn.
+Even if you make your minimum payment on time, the interest that you have on a rotating balance can easily outmatch the cash back that you earn.
+Over time, you may find yourself owing more than you earn.

 5. Pick a sign-up bonus you can meet

 Cards that offer sign-up bonuses usually have a minimum spend requirement that needs to be met within a certain amount of time.
 So, with the Chase Freedom cards, you have to spend $500 within the first 3 months of card membership to get the $150 bonus.
 Make sure you pick a card that has a requirement you can meet.

 Some cards reward for signing on an authorized user or referring new cardholders, so check for that.